orgilbatzaya/Wikipedia-Popularity/project/project.md

     ## 7 Business & Law         103
     ## 8 Exploration             88

-    ## # A tibble: 6 x 2
-    ##   continent         n
-    ##   <chr>         <int>
-    ## 1 Europe         6073
-    ## 2 North America  2351
-    ## 3 Asia           1021
-    ## 4 Africa          362
-    ## 5 South America   352
-    ## 6 Oceania         120

-When looking at the number of historical figures by continent, Europe has the most historical figures across the ~5000 year timespan of the data with 6073 people, which is more historical figures than all other continents combined.
 The Arts and Institutions have the most historical figures in the dataset, with 2767 and 2753, respectively.
+Exploration and Business & Law had the least number of people with 103 and 88.
+Looking at the summary statistics, all domains except Sports had similar means and medians (historical popularity index), which were near 22, while Sports had values near 17.

 #### Simple Linear Regression